achingbrain/electron-adventure/exercises/ipc_receive/problem.md

-# IPC
+# IPC part II

-In a typical Electron app, there are two processes: `main` & `renderer`.

-The `main` process is a [node.js](http://www.nodejs.com) process with access to the full node API.

-`renderer` on the other hand, is more like a web browser so cannot access the file system, the network (outside of XmlHttpRequest, WebSockets, etc).

-These two processes can communicate via Electron's built in [IPC](inter-process-communication) channel.

-We are going to listen for UDP broadcasts from the `main` process and pass those messages to the `renderer` for display.
+Now that we are sending messages into the ether it's time to start displaying them to the user.

 ## Prerequisites

-If you have not completed the `react` exercise, please clone the repo `achingbrain/electron-adventure-solution` and check out the `ipc-receive` tag.
+If you have not completed the `ipc-receive` exercise, please clone the repo `achingbrain/electron-adventure-solution` and check out the `ipc-receive` tag.

 ```
 $ git clone https://github.com/achingbrain/electron-adventure-solution